Connect with others who understand.

 Sometimes, nail problems go away after a lupus diagnosis, most likely as the result of an effective treatment for the condition.
 Once your lupus is under control, nail problems may disappear.
 As one member explained, “For a couple of years after I was diagnosed with lupus, my fingernails did all kinds of weird things … ridges, wavy nails, and purple moons.”

-Not everyone will experience these types of symptoms.
+Not everyone will experience nail symptoms with lupus.
 However, treating lupus is one of the first steps toward getting nail problems under control.

 How Lupus Affects the Fingernails

-Nail changes in lupus likely occur as a result of the inflammation and immune response that characterize the condition.
+Nail changes in lupus likely happen because of the inflammation and the way the immune system reacts to the condition.
 Lupus may affect the fingernails in several ways.

 Lupus Lesions Around the Nails

-Lupus lesions on the nail fold (where the nail grows from the finger) appear to be the source of many nail-related lupus problems, including ridges and splitting.
+Lupus lesions on the nail fold (the base of the nail where it grows from the finger) appear to be the source of many nail-related lupus problems, including ridges and splitting in the nail plate (the hard surface of the nail).
+Nail redness or redness/discoloration around the nails could be due to problems with blood vessels.
+Melanonychia (discoloration) may look purple, brown, or gray, depending on skin color.

 Lupus can cause lesions to form on the body.
 When they occur on the nail fold, lupus lesions can lead to ridges and splitting.
 (Medical Images)

-Side effects of medications for lupus may also cause some of the fingernail abnormalities that people experience.
-Medications that affect the immune system may increase your risk of getting a fungal nail infection or having discolored nails.
+Side effects of lupus medications may also cause some of the nail abnormalities that people experience.
+Medications that affect the immune system may increase your risk of developing a fungal nail infection, damage to nail folds, or discolored nails.
 These include:

 Some lupus medications may increase your risk of fungal nail infections, causing thick, brittle, discolored nails.
 (CC BY-NC-ND 3.0 NZ/DermNet)